tgalery/json-wikipedia/README.md

     mvn assembly:assembly

-the command will produce a JAR file containing all the dependencies the target folder.
+the command will produce a JAR file containing all the dependencies in the target folder.

 #### Convert the Wikipedia XML to JSON ####

     java -cp target/json-wikipedia-1.0.0-jar-with-dependencies.jar it.cnr.isti.hpc.wikipedia.cli.MediawikiToJsonCLI -input wikipedia-dump.xml.bz -output wikipedia-dump.json[.gz] -lang [en|it]

-or

-	./scripts/convert-xml-dump-to-json.sh [en|it] wikipedia-dump.xml.bz wikipedia-dump.json[.gz]

 produces in `wikipedia-dump.json` the JSON version of the dump.
 Each line of the file contains an article of dump encoded in JSON.
 Each JSON line can be deserialized in an **Article** object,